mcarmanize/esfriend/README.md

-# ESFriend
+# esfriend
 ## A minimal malware analysis sandbox for macOS

-Introducing ESFriend.
+Introducing esfriend.
 A coordinated set of python wrappers for powerful applications on macOS, coming together to form a malware analysis sandbox.
 These application wrappers cooperate with each other using MongoDB to pass control to the next step.

 ## October 17 2022 Update: